 If you are using a pre-iPhone 11 model, simply hold your finger down on the shutter or the volume control to shoot continuously.
-If you are shooting with one of the iPhone 11 models, you’ll need to swipe left on the shutter button before holding it down to take a series of photos.
+If you are shooting with one of the iPhone 11 models or newer, you’ll need to swipe left on the shutter button before holding it down to take a series of photos.
 The number of photos taken will appear in the shutter button.

 5. Create depth using leading lines in your composition